samcottle/notes/commandline.md

   - `tail` can also be used to view file changes in real time, with the `-f` option (and you may need to be in superuser-mode to run this command).
 For example, `sudo tail -f /var/log/messages` monitors changes to this file (until you stop with **Ctrl + c**).
 - `tee`: Used to copy information, mid-pipeline, to a file.
 So to capture the contents of the `/usr/bin` directory, before filtering it for commands with `zip` (using `grep`) you could use `ls /usr/bin | tee list.txt | grep zip`.

+## Using the VNC server
+- `vncserver`: Starts the VNC server, and provides the IP address/display number to connect to.
+- `vncserver -kill :1`: This terminates the VNC server with display number `1` (change the `1` to whatever display number was being used).

 # Useful directories
 Useful directories within a 'standard' Linux filesystem include:
 - `/`: The root directory.